ashkren/gen-ai-project/README.md

 ### Our Solution

-Use **transformer-based structured generation** to automatically create a "research brief" that routes queries to appropriate sources and generates multi-stage plans when needed.
+A multi-agent RAG system that uses **transformer-based structured generation** to automatically create a "research brief" that routes queries to appropriate sources and generates multi-stage plans when needed.

 -----